amarula/dyndesign/README.rst

 Importing classes dynamically
 -----------------------------

-Classes can be imported dynamically as shown below:
+Classes can be imported dynamically using the package/class names or the path in dot-notation as shown below:

 .. code:: python